coachingtales/Coaching-Tales/README.md

 - **Contrast & Accessibility Testing**: The site is regularly tested to meet WCAG 2.1 standards, ensuring an inclusive experience.
 - **Component Flexibility**: Built with adaptable components, allowing future updates, such as video playback, without a full redesign.

+## Project details for future developers.

+The current project is set-up as a PWA or progressive web app for iPad.
+Future plans would include creating a mobile and desktop friendly version.
+The two main files for the PWA are the **manifest.json** and the **ServiceWorkerRegistrar.tsx** in the components folder.
+Other features -

+**useCoachDetails.ts**
+This custom hook, designed to manage and provide detailed information about a specific coach.
+By taking parameters such as **coach**, **path**, and **choices**, this hook fetches and sets various coach-related details from a data source (**coachData.json**).
+It then returns these details in a structured format, including text descriptions, titles, and potential audio content.
+The **useCoachDetails** hook is intended for use in components where specific contextual or media information about a coach is needed, enhancing interactivity and user experience by dynamically loading relevant content based on the provided parameters.

+**useCoachNavigation.ts**
+This custom hook, which facilitates navigation through various coach-related content within the application.
+It manages several states, including the current coach ID, page transition effects, loading states, and tracking whether the user is on the first page.
+The hook allows for smooth transitions between coach details by setting the appropriate coach data URL and updating state as users navigate.
+It is especially useful for components that require organized navigation and loading indicators when displaying sequential or paginated coach content.

 ## Tech Stack